steipete/steipete.com/_posts/2020-09-22-forbidden-controls-in-catalyst-mac-idiom.md

 ![Xcode Selector for Catalyst Idiom](/assets/img/2020/mac-idiom-forbidden-controls/mac-idiom-selector.png)

-The new mode is available with Big Sur, and apps can be built so that they use scaling on Catalyst and the new Mac-mode on Big Sur.
+The new mode is available with Big Sur, and apps can be built so that they use scaling on Catalina and the new Mac-mode on Big Sur.
 We'll be releasing a new release of [PDF Viewer for Mac](https://pdfviewer.io) using the new optimized mode, as soon as Apple finalizes Big Sur.

 If you write code that works on both Catalina and Big Sur, a category like this will be useful: